About OSU Repair Fairs

 - Save Money: Score free repairs so you don’t have to buy more stuff.

 - Gain Skills: Connect with others to learn new skills or share your own.

 - Reduce Waste: Save your beloved belongings and conserve natural resources.

 Where: OSUsed Store, 644 SW 13th St.

-Bring your broken items and volunteers will help you learn how to repair your belongings; attend demos to learn more skills!
-See list below for what’s on offer this time.
+Bring your broken items and volunteers will help you learn how to repair your belongings, attend demos to learn more skills, and swap garden seeds and starts!
 Free and open to all.

 - Computer Diagnostics

 - Housewares (lamps, furniture, décor, etc.)